A Closer Look at Our Vibrant Neighbourhood

 Creating Supportive Connections

-Mirvac is connecting with the wider community by providing Altona North Primary School with garden and cooking facility improvements, to assist the school in their aim to be part of the Kitchen Garden Foundation’s nationwide, ground-breaking program by 2022.
+Mirvac is connecting with the wider community by providing Altona North Primary School with garden and cooking facility improvements, to assist the school in their aim to be part of the Kitchen Garden Foundation’s nationwide, ground-breaking program in 2022.
 Altona North Primary School aims to introduce students in years 3 & 4 to the official SAKGF program, encouraging pupils to upskill and transform their food education and habits, joining 2,000 schools taking part across Australia.
 Mirvac’s support of both SAKGF and Altona North Primary School is underpinned by its commitment to provide innovative sustainability and social initiatives for the local community – a core focus of Mirvac’s vision for The Fabric, located just 1.8km from the school.